Derk Boswijk: House of Representatives

+First term

 Boswijk was elected member of parliament in the March 2021 general election, being placed 14th on the CDA's party list.
 He received 1,603 preference votes after a campaign in which he talked about what he perceived as a lack of attention by the House of Representatives for people with a vocational education.
 Boswijk left Heyen Beheer, and he vacated his seat in the States of Utrecht the following month.
-In the House of Representatives, he became a member of the Committee for Agriculture, Nature and Food Quality; the Committee for Defence; the Committee for European Affairs; the Committee for Foreign Affairs; the Committee for Infrastructure and Water Management; the contact group United States (vice chair); and the Dutch parliamentary delegation to the NATO Assembly.
-His specialties are agriculture and defense.
+In the House of Representatives, he became a member of the Committee for Agriculture, Nature and Food Quality; the Committee for Defence; Committee for Economic Affairs and Climate Policy; the Committee for European Affairs; the Committee for Foreign Affairs; the Committee for Infrastructure and Water Management; the contact group United States (vice chair); and the Dutch parliamentary delegation to the NATO Assembly.
+His specialties were initially agriculture and defense, but they changed to foreign affairs, defense, climate, and energy near the end of his first term.

 While Boswijk served as the CDA's agricultural spokesperson in the House in July 2021, the party presented its new agricultural vision, which was characterized as a break from its past.
 It called shrinking the number of farm animals necessary in order to halve reactive nitrogen emissions by 2030 but said it was not a goal in itself.
 The CDA's plans also called for between €1.5 billion and €2 billion in funds per year to, among other things, assist farmers in developing and maintaining natural areas, which would allow them to make a living with fewer farm animals.
 To achieve this goal, he proposed the introduction of a new type of land in between agricultural and natural land he dubbed landschapsgrond (landscape land), which later became part of the coalition agreement of the fourth Rutte cabinet.
 Boswijk defended his plans during a speech at a farmers' protest the day after he had announced them.
 Boswijk later offered a five-step plan to nature and nitrogen policy minister Christianne van der Wal, in which he outlined a localized approach as opposed to a generic one to reduce reactive nitrogen emission.
 He also complained that the cabinet was mostly focused on cutting agricultural emissions while not creating as detailed plans for other sectors.
-In June 2022, Boswijk defied the advise of the counter-terrorism unit NCTV to not attend a farmer's protest in Stroe.
+In June 2022, Boswijk defied the advice of the counter-terrorism unit NCTV to not attend a farmer's protest in Stroe.
 Following a visit from a disgruntled farmer at his home later that month while his family was there, he announced that he would stay at home with his family for some days.
 Boswijk proposed in late 2022 that dairy companies should be forced to use at least a certain percentage of sustainable milk in their products.
 This would help the earning power of sustainable dairy farmers.